 Judge Hurd also held, in the alternative, that the Nation’s tribal immunity from suit barred attempts to enforce the Village’s laws against the Nation and its officials, rejecting the Village’s argument that its enforcement actions could proceed based on an “immovable property exception” from tribal sovereign immunity proposed (in dissent) by Justice Thomas in Upper Skagit Indian Tribe v.
 Lundgren, 138 S. Ct.
 1649 (2018).

-Jenner & Block Partners David W. DeBruin and Zachary C. Schauf led the firm team to victory, with significant contributions from Partner Matthew E. Price and Associates Allison M. Tjemsland and David Manners-Webber; Paralegal Cheryl Olson; former partner Josh Segal; and former associate Lenny Powell.
+Jenner & Block Partners David W. DeBruin and Zachary C. Schauf led the firm team to victory, with significant contributions from Partner Matthew E. Price and Associates Allison M. Tjemsland, David Manners-Webber, and Leonard R. Powell; Paralegal Cheryl Olson; and former partner Josh Segal.